Students who want to take this course need to be admitted to the master’s program in Comparative Criminal Justice.

 Lecture 7: Summary of the course and preparation for the written exam

-- Final paper (50%).
-Students will have to write a final written assignment.
+Students will have to pass a final written examination (50%).

-grade should be at least a 5.5 in order to complete the course successfully.
+Each component of the final grade should be at least 5,5 in order to complete the course successfully.
 If this is not the case, the lowest partial grade will be registered as final grade.